 1. Royal Canin Veterinary Diet Canine Gastro Intestinal

-This highly digestible low protein dog food contains a mix of antioxidants – precisely composed to boost the immune system and strengthen the canine body from the inside and out, and it is an ow phosphorous dog food suitable for furry friends with a sensitive stomach or problems with the GI tract.
+Gastro Intestinal is a highly digestible low protein dog food contains a mix of antioxidants – precisely composed to boost the immune system and strengthen the canine body from the inside and out, and it is a low phosphorous dog food suitable for furry friends with a sensitive stomach or problems with the GI tract.

 Fat can often be an issue for dogs with certain health problems, and this low-fat dog food with prebiotics, healthy fiber and omega-3 could be the solution you have been hoping to find.
 Some websites and pet stores require veterinary authorization before selling the product, so make sure you talk to your vet if you think this low protein diet for dogs might be right for your four-legged friends.